essnet-ssi/destatis_coicop/README.md

 - removing some special characters, that confuse the regex rules
     -  The preprocessing can be adapted to the requirements of the data as required

+The scripts can be found in the branche scripts.
 The second one - "classification function" - is the actual string-matching function.
 It takes the receipt data as input (in form of a dataframe) and matches each product row with the cpi-data.
 It returns a dataframe with the input and the (in case it findes one) match and the corresponding coicop.
 It requires the following packages:

  - R version 4.1.2 (2021-11-01)